virtual-labs/exp-ip-temperature-control-coep/experiment/procedure.md

 *	Click Next Level

 6)	Fault Detection
-*	Detect the 3 faults for the I/p converter’s  few reading.
+*	Detect the 3 faults for the I/p converter's  few reading.